 - Successful applicants: applicants who have been verified by Venator and are included in the public vote

-- Grantees: winning applicants who will be awarded the total amount of £250 for a project of their choosing
+- Grantees: winning applicants who will be awarded the total amount of at least £250 for a project of their choosing

 The group or organisation

 The group or organisation must be affiliated to a professional body, have an affiliation or registration number.
 The group or organisation will be asked to upload supporting evidence such as a letter of affiliation, a screen shot showing affiliation if registered online, an Ofsted report or similar, as proof of this.